 The word yogurt comes from Turkey and refers to a tart, thick milk.
-The origin of yogurt is not singular, however.
-It can be found in nearly every culture that kept animals for milk.
-It was likely discovered in similar ways in each region.
+However, the origin of yogurt is not singular.
+Yogurt can be found in nearly every culture that has kept animals for milk and it was likely discovered in similar ways in each region.

 In the past, warmer regions favored thermophilic bacteria, while cooler areas favored mesophilic bacteria.
-Our Greek yogurt starter is an example of a heat loving (thermophilic) culture while our Filmjolk Yogurt Starter is an example of a cooler temperature (mesophilic) culture.
+Our Greek Yogurt Starter Culture is an example of a heat-loving (thermophilic) culture while our Heirloom Yogurt Starter Cultures are examples of cooler temperature (mesophilic) cultures.

 Around 1900, scientists started studying and isolating the bacteria that made yogurt.
 Soon after, they were able to combine selected strains that would culture reliably for commercial creameries.* These blends are called direct-set cultures.

-In 1981, the FDA defined fresh, prepared yogurt in the United States and stated that it must include Lactobacillus bulgaricus and Streptococcus thermophilus.** These strains are found in all of our direct-set starters, as well as our Bulgarian Yogurt Starter and Greek Yogurt Starter.
+In 1981, the FDA defined fresh, prepared yogurt in the United States and stated that it must include Lactobacillus bulgaricus and Streptococcus thermophilus.** These strains are found in all of our direct-set starters, as well as our Bulgarian Yogurt Starter Culture and Greek Yogurt Starter Culture.

 Does that mean the mesophilic starters do not make true yogurt?
 According to US law, these prepared cultures cannot be sold and labeled as yogurt.
 Traditionally, they have been known as yogurts, and most still refer to them as such.
 It certainly does not lessen their wonderful flavor or beneficial bacteria!